waynesun09/reportportal-operator/README.md

 ## Deploy with OperatorHub GUI

-ReportPortal Operator have been added into [Community Operators](https://github.com/operator-framework/community-operators), now could be found under OperatorHub in OCP and OKD.
+ReportPortal Operator has been added into [Community Operators](https://github.com/operator-framework/community-operators), now it could be found under OperatorHub in OCP and OKD.

 In the OperatorHub select `Integration & Delivery` for category, then in the search box input `reportportal`, the operator will be the first choice.